mahbubul-alam-sabuj/haproxy-load-balancer-for-thingsboard-on-ubuntu-guide/README.md

 #### **Execute command to get generate certificate using Let’s Encrypt:**

 Replace your_domain and your_email before executing the command below.
-Email is option so if you want you can remove that part.
+Email is optional so if you want you can remove that part.

 > **IMPORTANT:** If the command below fails multiple time then you may face cooldown which will get reset after an hour or two. so try to run the command with `--dry-run` flag to make sure if everything is working or not.